 German Words of Arabic Origin

-English in the German Language
+Anglicisms in the German Language

-In our previous blog we have been looking at German words used in English and now we would like to introduce you to English words used in the German language.
+In our previous blog, we have been looking at German words used in English and now we would like to introduce you to English words used in the German language.
 The German language uses English words because it isn’t always easy to find a suitable German equivalent.
 The loaning of words eases communication and makes […]

 German expressions in English

-The evolution of German
+The evolution of the German language

 You know more German than you think

 You shouldn’t be daunted at embarking on German lessons.
 It’s likely you already know a lot more German than you think.
 Our two languages are closely related, both being West Germanic languages, so you’ll find that many words are almost identical, if not in spelling, then in pronunciation.
-The words Hand and Finger for example, […]
+The terms Hand and Finger for example, […]

 Learning German on a business trip